 I get it – it can be overwhelming to dive into the vast world of woodworking if you’ve never done it before, but I promise it doesn’t need to be intimidating.
 If you’re just getting started with woodworking and are wondering which power tools to buy first, I’ve got you covered.
 Here’s my list of essential power tools for beginners – with these tools, you’ll be set up and ready to take on just about any project you can think of!

-Before I dive in, I’ll let you know that Corey and I highly recommend that beginners start off with Ryobi’s tools.
+Before I dive in, I’ll let you know that Corey and I generally recommend that beginners start off with Ryobi brand tools.
 We love that they are all battery operated and the battery is universal (meaning you can use the same battery for both your circular saw and your nail gun).
 So, most of the links below will be to our favorite Ryobi brand power tools – they’re perfect for beginners and experts alike!

-Note: Most of the linked tools don’t come with a battery – you’ll need to purchase it separately and can grab a battery right here and a charger here.
-You can start with just one or two batteries and use them for all of your tools, then build up more as you go!
+Note: Many of the linked tools don’t come with a battery – you’ll need to purchase it separately and can grab a battery and charger pack right here.
+Start with just a couple, and over time you can build up to having more batteries!

 This tool will essentially replace your screwdriver (of course, you’ll still want to pull it out for some small tasks, but this makes most jobs way easier).
 A power drill + driver is what you use to drill holes in your walls, screw things in, and it’ll be the first thing you reach for when you’re building your first piece of furniture and need to attach some wood together.
 This is an absolutely essential power tool for anyone who wants to work on DIY projects in the home, and it’s the first tool I’d recommend getting!
 Don’t forget to grab a drill bit set, too!